-- ▶ 14 days from the date of execution if the document was signed in Singapore. - ▶ 30 days of its receipt in Singapore if the document was signed overseas.
+- ► 14 days from the date of execution provided the document was signed in Singapore. - 30 days of its receipt in Singapore provided the document was signed overseas.

-A penalty of up to 4x may be imposed if the documents are stamped late or insufficiently.
+A penalty of up to 4 times may be imposed if the documents are stamped late or insufficiently.